faithfrings/mycoolnewrepo/README.md

-Hello this is a rep
+Hello this is a repo